 NC vs NO

-On the AC side of Relay switch modules, there are three plugin-in screw terminal connectors marked COM, NC and NO. These three connectors are used to connect the AC powered device/power lines.
+On the AC side of the Relay switch modules, there are three plugin-in screw terminal connectors marked COM, NC and NO. These three connectors connect the AC-powered device/power lines.
 The way the device is connected to these three connectors will determine how it will function.

-When the Relay switch module is turned on (i.e. signal is supplied and the onboard LED is on), NO will connect with COM.
-In other words, the power line will be disconnected until a signal is supplied.
+When the Relay switch module is turned on (i.e. the signal is supplied and the onboard LED is on), NO will connect with COM.
+In other words, the power line will be disconnected until a signal is provided.

 Low-level trigger vs. high-level trigger